-1) Hike from Chamonix and Courmayeur on a Village Retreat Tour
+1) Hike from Chamonix and Courmayeur on a Base Camp Tour

-A village-retreat tour is a wonderful thing!
-You have a great room in a comfortable hotel, you unpack your bags, get settled and really start to unwind.
+A Village-based Base Camp tour is a wonderful thing!
+You’ll have a great room in a comfortable hotel, unpack your bags, get settled and really start to unwind.
 After breakfast, head out on the trail.
-From Chamonix, head up to lac Blanc, to Col du Balme, to Bionnassay.
+From Chamonix, you can hike up to lac Blanc, to Col du Balme, to Bionnassay, or even lesser-known discoveries.
 From Courmayeur, hikes to Elisabetta hut and Col Checrouit, and to Bonatti hut and Grand Col Ferret are absolute highlights of the full tour.

 After a full day on the trail, return to your inn, where innkeeper knows you by name.
 Maybe you’re in a friendly, family-run 3-star hotel, or perhaps you’ve decided to splurge on a luxurious 5-star stay.
 In that case, the spa beckons.
 Later head out to explore one of the many great restaurants in town.

 This is the closest alternative to the Tour of Mont Blanc.
 You can experience as much as 70% of the TMB route as dayhikes from Chamonix and Courmayeur.
 The epic mountain scenery, the charming villages – it’s all there.
 Not only that, but you can get off-the-beaten-path on a village-based tour.
 Mer de Glacier, the Bérard valley, or the stunning glaciers of la Jonction (my favorite hike in Chamonix) are just a few of the hikes you don’t get to experience on a TMB circuit.